manueljavierlaporta-tech/Shutterstock-Files-Organizer-Python-Automation/README.md

     <li>Extension-based classification.</li>
     <li>Safe file movement using native Python modules.</li>
   </ul>
-  <p>The filedialog method from tkinter ensures that no beginnig and no destination route is hard coded, so that anyone can use this on the folders they desire.</p>
+  <p>The <code>filedialog</code> module from <code>tkinter</code> ensures that neither the source nor the destination paths are hardcoded, allowing the script to run on any machine and with any folder structure.</p>
 </div>

 ```python